 Joey: (to waiter) Hey.
 Are those crab cakes?
 Did I not tell you to come straight to me when more crab cakes were ready?

 Chandler: How're you doing?

-Monica: (drunk) You are so handsome!
-I wanna make love to you right here, right now!
-Rar! (starts kissing him)
+Monica: (drunkenly) You are so handsome!
+I wanna make love to you right here, right now! (growls playfully and then starts to kiss him)

 Chandler: (to Monica) Now, all you have to do is just get through a little bit more, okay?
 Then we can put you in bed, okay?
 Just smile and don't talk to anyone.

 Phoebe: Speech!
 Speech!
 Let's hear from the birthday girl, huh?

 Phoebe: You see, everybody's looking at me.
 The plan's working.
 I didn't even have to take off my top yet.

 Monica: That's right Mom and Dad, your little harmomica is hammered!

 (Ross's new MGB convertible is wedged between two other cars)

 Ross: Okay, is everybody clear?
 We're gonna pick it up... and move it.
 All we need is teamwork, okay?
 We're gonna lift the car... and slide it out.
 Lift... and slide...